 Buy Tickets to the Cameron Highlands

-Use the Search Form to purchase your bus tickets from Ipoh to the Cameron Highlands.
+Use the Search Box below to buy your bus tickets from Ipoh to the Cameron Highlands.

 Kuala Lumpur Bus Station

 Bus services to Tanah Rata in the Cameron Highlands depart from AmanJaya Bus Terminal in Ipoh.

 Cameron Highlands Bus Station